 The next step along our pathway to autonomy brings us to the topic of connection.
-Immediately you may be thinking of an emotional connection between two people but that is just the tip of the iceberg that we are going to uncover as part of the yellow belt.
+Immediately you may be thinking of an emotional connection between two people but that is just the tip of the iceberg of what we are going to uncover here.

-The starting topic for today is the separated means by which a child lives; by separated I mean the way in which they act in regard to their own emotions and their immediate perception of the world around them.
+The start off today I want to discuss the separated means by which a child lives; by separated I mean the way in which they act exclusively on their own emotions and their immediate perception of the world around them.
 It is almost as if they live in their own little cocoon and everything else that is not them is supposed to serve them.
-A lot of us will use phrases like spoilt or selfish when dealing with such occurrences but I think that is a bit harsh, stick with me and let me explain why.
+A lot of people will put this down to them being spoilt or selfish but I think that is a bit harsh, stick with me and let me explain why.

-If you have had the pleasure of raising children you will recollect that there is a time in their lives when they slowly come to terms with the fact that the world is not so black and white and the world is a lot bigger than just the field of vision they can see and the instant in time they live in.
-Obviously this comes a lot easier to some people than it does to others.
-The end goal of this lesson is not to open up your mind to the existence of those outside/external influence but get you focuses on mechanisms on how you internalize.
+If you have had the pleasure of raising children you will recollect that there was a time in their lives when they came to terms with the fact that the world is not so black and white and is also a lot bigger than just their immediate field of vision.
+This comes a lot easier to some children than it does to others.
+The end goal of this train of though is not to open up your mind to the existence of those outside/external influence but get you focuses on mechanisms on how you internalize them.

 Childhood – The world in Black & White (Me vs the world)

 I want to introduce a series of concentric diagrams into the discussion now.
-If you are anything like me (and a big proportion of the population) you need visual aids to conceptualize new topics.
+If you are anything like me (and a big proportion of the population) you need visual aids to really understand new topics.

 You will see in the diagram at the center of our little universe is Us (the child).
 Early on in childhood the only interactions you have with the world are through your five senses (taste, smell, sight, sound, touch).
 It is the interpretation of our senses that I really want to focus in on right now.
 It is the interpretation that both makes our reality but eventually forms our sense of self.

 Immediate Interactions with Immediate Family

-Now we are going to add into our diagram a third circle which represents interactions with their parents and siblings (I.e. the immediate family).
+Now we are going to add into our diagram a third circle which represents interactions with their parents and siblings (i.e. the immediate family).
 After they get a little better at communicating (or parents and siblings get a little better at interpreting them) we find that a certain amount of balance can be achieved.
 Our child can request comfort when needed and our family members can interpret what those needs are then decide what course of action to take to provide the required comfort for example.

 The means by which this interaction takes place is speech and body language.
 They will continue to evolve as we develop, we may also develop some new ways to communicate.